jtackaberry/reaticulate/download.md

 1. In Reaper, open the Actions dialog and click the `Load ...` button in the bottom right
 1. Navigate to `Scripts/Reaticulate/actions/` and select all files in that directory, and then click the Open button
 1. Invoke the action `Script: Reaticulate_Main.lua` from the actions list

+# Updating

+Access `Extensions | ReaPack | Synchronize packages` via Reaper's menu to ensure Reaticulate is updated to the latest version.

+If Reaticulate does update, you should restart Reaper to ensure the latest version of all Reaticulate scripts are running.

+# Uninstalling

+Follow these steps to uninstall the Reaticulate ReaPack:

+1. Close current project (if one is open)
+1. Menu: `Extensions | ReaPack | Manage Repositories`
+1. Right click Reaticulate and click Uninstall
+1. Click ok and say yes to the prompt
+1. Restart Reaper (necessary to stop existing Reaticulate instance)